QuaCaTeam/quaca/docs/tutorials/mainfile.md

 !> TODO: Fill in values and finish writing

 # Write your own main
-In the first tutorial you calculated *...* using an input file and the executable `QuaCa`.
+In the first tutorial you calculated the non-contact friction of an atom above the surface of a Drude bulk material using an input file and the executable `Friction`.
 QuaCa can, however, also be used like a library and you can write your own executables!
 In this tutorial we will redo the last tutorial, but this time we will implement everything in our own main file.
 You will learn how to: